Active Cooling Photovoltaic System CFD Validation: PVT Cooling Simulation in Fluent

 Figure 1: The geometry and detailed dimensions of the photovoltaic and thermal assembly from the reference paper [1].

-Simulation Process – CFD Modeling of Cooling Photovoltaic Panels in Fluent
+Simulation Process: CHT Modeling of PVT Systems in Fluent

 Figure 3: Temperature contour from the Active Cooling in Photovoltaic System CFD simulation, showing effective heat removal by the microchannel heat sink.